LastContinue/salmon_cannon/README.md

 >"I hate the rest of this, but listing out `$fish_user_paths` is great"

-I abstracted `print_fish_user_paths` into it's own function because I could see this being useful for other people wanting to pipe stuff into and out of it.
+I abstracted `print_fish_user_paths` into it's own function because I could see this being useful for other people wanting to pipe into other commands.